 The smurfs are something that are familiar to us all but not quite like anything else we know.
 Known for their white pointy hats, blue skin and white trousers, the smurfs are considered one of the most recognised characters in the world.

-A constant threat to the smurfs is Gargamel, an evil wizard who lives in a stone castle in the forest with his flea bitten orange cat Azrael.
+A constant threat to the village is Gargamel, an evil wizard who lives in a stone castle in the forest with his flea bitten orange cat Azrael.

 For some of you, you may have been first introduced to the smurfs by reading the comics.
 This started around 1958 and continues to grow, with an estimated over 25 million being sold.
 The publishing of books featuring the smurfs has also been highly successful.

 For others it may have been the animated cartoon series produced by Hanna Barbera in America in the early 1980’s.
-The success of this was contributed to Peyo the creator of the smurfs overseeing each of the episodes.
+The success of this was contributed to Peyo, the creator, of overseeing each of the episodes.
 The cartoon series is still strong today being shown in over 100 different countries.

-More recently a newer generation was introduced to the smurfs in 2011 with the first 3D movie adaption, of the smurfs.
+More recently a newer generation was introduced to the smurfs in 2011 with the first 3D movie adaption of the figures.
 This was then followed by a second film in 2013.
 It is reported that both films have made over $1 billion at the global box office.

 In 2010 the Smurfs Village was launched and quickly become one of the App Store’s top free apps available.
 To date, the Smurfs Village has appeared as the top-grossing apps in 80 countries.

 With the smurfs being highly regarded globally, many different brands have teamed up with the smurfs over the years.
 Brands such as BP, McDonalds, Ferrero, PEZ, Chupa Chups, Kellogg’s, Coca Cola, Albert Heijn supermarkets and countless others.